meltano/handbook/src/_company/communication.md

 ## Best practices

-1. **Kindness matters.** Always communicate with kindness and empahty.
+1. **Kindness matters.** Always communicate with kindness and empathy.
 Everyone should be comfortable in their work environment.
 1. **All written communication happens in English**, even when sent one on one, because sometimes you need to forward an email or chat.
 1. **Own your actions**: If you say it or type it, own it.
 If it hurts the company or an individual, even unintentionally, we encourage you to look at things from other points of view and apologize easily.
 1. **You're not expected to be available all the time**.
 There is no expectation to respond to messages outside of your planned working hours.